Resources

 world.resources.get[Time]().time = 1.0

-# Get a pointer to a resource
+# Get a reference to a resource

 # Change the resource value via the pointer

-time_ptr[].time = 2.0
+time.time = 2.0

 The add and the set methods also allow to add or set multiple resources at once.
 For example, consider the additional entities Temperature and SelectedEntities.